 In order to do this effectively, go back to point # 1 above, and realize your employees are your voice.
-Provide them guidance, tips and education and then give them a means to share their thoughts about your company.
+Provide them guidance, tips, and education, and then give them the means to share their thoughts about your company.
 Scary?
 Maybe, but even the most negative comments give you an advantage if you listen to them (i.e., they’re telling you exactly what to fix).

 You’re missing a golden opportunity if you can’t connect your employer brand to your consumer brand.
 In any B2C business, a huge percentage of your employees – and prospective candidates – know your company through their consumer experience with you.
 You must connect that consumer experience to your work experience.
 It’s part of the “why join us” answer.
 What motivates people here?
 Why do they work here, why do they stay here?
 For employees at Amazon, for instance, it’s the chance to lead the pack.
 Their employer brand attracts people who want to invent new things and pioneer a better way.
 It’s exactly why they’re the top retailer because they continue to push the boundaries and improve, and they’re recruiting those who match up with that mentality.

 So, examine your consumer brand and examine what components should connect to your employees.
-PetSmart, for instance, ties a love of animals to much of their candidate messaging.
+PetSmart, for instance, ties love of animals too much of their candidate messaging.
 How can you connect the two for your company?

 5. Offending your potential candidates